-We wanted to know what you would do about different health problems that you or someone you knew was experiencing.
+We wanted to know what you would do about different health problems.
 Would you treat it yourself, search for information, see a pharmacist, call NHS 111 or visit your GP?

-Our Chief Executive, Sandie Smith, will be formally writing to these organisations with a copy of the report, asking for a response to our recommendations.
-When we make a formal report or recommendations to local commissioners or providers; they must respond to this within 20 working days, or 30 working days for more complex requests.
+Our Chief Executive, Sandie Smith, will be formally writing to these organisations with a copy of the report asking for a response to our recommendations.

-Our recommendations for GP practices include providing guidance for patients on how telephone triage works and the alternatives that are available to people who cannot easily use the telephone.
-We found that most people were positive about their experiences of using their GP surgeries, although a significant number of people commented on negative experiences with front line staff and problems with systems for getting emergency appointments.
+Most people were positive about their experiences of using their GP surgeries, although a significant number of people commented on negative experiences with frontline staff and problems with systems for getting emergency appointments.

 We were told about difficulties getting care by deaf and hearing impaired people.
 We were told about problems with translation services for emergency appointments.
 People told us how hard it can be to talk to front line staff about booking a GP appointment for a mental health problem.